Water Leaks in Commercial Buildings: What to Do After Finding Them

 Less obvious indicators

-Musty or earthy odors, especially in enclosed spaces, may indicate hidden moisture or early mold growth.
+Musty or earthy odors, especially in enclosed spaces, may indicate hidden moisture or mold growth.
 The EPA notes that mold can begin growing on wet materials within 24 to 48 hours, so persistent odors should not be dismissed.

 Unexplained increases in energy costs can also point to water problems.
 Wet insulation may lose some of its effectiveness, potentially requiring heating and cooling systems to work harder.
 A building where energy costs have risen without a clear explanation may have moisture issues worth examining.